thearyanmittal/facial-recognition/README.md

-# Facial Recognition with OpenCV and Tensorflow
+# Facial Recognition and Mask Detection with OpenCV and Tensorflow
-This is a Python facial recognition program that can identify and label faces in the computer's live webcam footage.
+This is a Python facial recognition program that can identify and label faces in the computer's live webcam footage, as well as detect whether a facemask is being worn correctly.

 ## Classification Methods